CKtrace/DACON-Construction-Equipment-Oil-Condition-Classification-AI-Contest/README.md

 1. The number of training data is 14,095, and it is thouhgt that it is more appropriate to use a ML model than to learn using a DL model.

-2. This competiton had to use a "Knowledge Distillation" technique, and the "Knowledge Distillation" technique is a technique proposed for use in a DL model
+2. This competition had to use a "Knowledge Distillation" technique, and the "Knowledge Distillation" technique is a technique proposed for use in a DL model
 -> Decide to building a ML model that applicated Knowledge Distillation

 <br>